Dynamics on free-by-cyclic groups: Local models for the semiflow

 \section{Local models for the semiflow}

-The simplest behavior of $\flow$ is in the interior of a trapezoid where Proposition \ref{P:trapezoid simple flow} gives a completely transparent picture of what $\flow$ looks like, namely it is a local flow on a trapezoid by translation in the direction of the parallel sides.
+The simplest behavior of $\flow$ is in the interior of a trapezoid where Proposition \ref{P:trapezoid simple flow} gives a completely transparent picture of what $\flow$ looks like, namely it is a local flow on a trapezoid by translation parallel to the direction of the vertical sides.
 Our next goal is to complete this description by giving ``local models'' for the semiflow near any point of the $1$--skeleton of $X_\f$.

 \begin{remark} The discussion in this section should be compared with \cite[Section 2.3]{Gau1}.
 In \cite{Wang}, similar issues are addressed using work of Bestvina and Brady \cite{BB97}. \end{remark}

 \begin{defn}[Local model] A {\em local model} for $\flow$ is a subset of $X_\f$ of the form